espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Climb.md

 * * *

 You move up, down, or across an incline.
 Unless it's particularly easy, you must attempt an Athletics check.
 The GM determines the DC based on the nature of the incline and environmental circumstances.
-You're [[Off-Guard]] unless you have a climb Speed.
+You're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] unless you have a climb Speed.

 * * *